process-analytics/bpmn-visualization-examples/examples/custom-behavior/call-activity-with-tabs-on-click/README.md

 ## ♻️ Usage

-After the main `BpmnVisualization` instantiation, get the HTML element corresponding to the call activity to add a listener and activate the tab (and deactivate the others).
+After the instantiation of the main `BpmnVisualization` object, get the HTML element corresponding to the call activity to add a listener and activate the tab (and deactivate the others).

 ⚠️  In order to avoid having to many content in the README, we simplify it.
 You can find all the content of the example in [index.js](index.js).
 ```javascript